sambuccid/hulipaa/UI_tests.md

 This is about having multiple results, searching for words like: this,repeatedword,page1,page2
 - Multiple results are shown, each result expands and collapses independently and we can open them
 - Searching for a word like `page1` or `page2` check taht the results are ordered based on the number of occurrences of the word in the page
+- When there is an error with a result(due to 404 or parsing) just the single result should be affected and the other results should still be accessible